Work With Cinema/Chicago

 These seasonal positions entail long hours, and employees are expected to devote as much time as necessary to complete their tasks.

-To Apply: Applicants should send a cover letter and resume to jobs@chicagofilmfestival.com and include “Operations Manager 2025” in the subject line.
-Qualified candidates will be contacted for an interview by July 21.
+To apply: Applicants should send a cover letter and resume to jobs@chicagofilmfestival.com and include “Transportation Manager” in the subject line.
+Qualified candidates will be contacted for an interview.
 No calls please.

 Production Coordinator